upday/deprecated-baustelle/doc/02-yaml/02-applications.md

 Additionally to that list, APPLICATION_URL and HOST (deprecated) are also added to the systemtest process.
 The value of those 2 variables is the base URL to the application (e.g. HOST=http://baustelle-eu-west-1-staging-my-app.elasticbeanstalk.com)
 * optional.
 Default is an empty list

+### `applications.<app_name>.iam_instance_profile`
+Defines a list of policy statements which should be applied on the custom IAM Role assigned to the application.
+These statements will be appended to the default set defined by baustelle.

+### `applications.<app_name>.iam_instance_profile.<statement_name>`
+A label of a given custom statement. `iam_instance_profile` key defines a dictionary (not a list) just in order to make overriding configurations per-environment possible.

+### `applications.<app_name>.iam_instance_profile.<statement_name>.action`
+Name (or list of names) of AWS API action, which an application instance will be allowed to perform
+* required

+### `applications.<app_name>.iam_instance_profile.<statement_name>.effect`
+"Allow" or "Deny".
+"Allow" by default

+### `applications.<app_name>.iam_instance_profile.<statement_name>.resource`
+ARN, ARN pattern or a list of ARNs or patterns.
+Resources concerned by given policy statement. "*" by default.
+It is possible to reference a backend's ARN from here (look at the example on top).
+In this case baustelle will take care of replacing the reference with an ARN for every environment.
+Note that if the specific ARN is given here, it is possible to override it on per-environment basis.